There's a Secret to Making Great Pancakes

 - Depending on the type of microwave you have, you may need to zap them for another 15 seconds or so to get them piping hot.

-They have the "lift" that comes from two eggs (rather than the usual one egg) from the baking powder (which causes them to rise from the heat of the griddle) plus the rising of the chemical reaction that occurs when you combine baking soda with acidic buttermilk.
+These pancakes are so light and fluffy, you simply won't believe it.
+They have the "lift" that comes from two eggs (rather than the usual one egg) and from the baking powder (which causes them to rise from the heat of the griddle), plus the rising of the chemical reaction that occurs when you combine baking soda with acidic buttermilk.

-Every time I serve these, our guests go CRAZY.
+Every time I serve these, our guests go crazy!

 I am indebted to the recipe from Bette's Oceanview Diner in Berkeley.
-Though I have made a few minor revisions, and elaborated on the techniques, I feel like I need to give credit where it is due.
+Though I have made a few minor revisions and elaborated on the techniques, I feel like I need to give credit where it is due.
 Her recipe is what launched me from making so-so pancakes to the incredible ones made by this recipe.